otrocadev/portfolio-2024/README.md

-# Repository for 'otroca-dev' by otrocadev
+# Repository for 'otrocadev.com' by otrocadev

 ## This is a project meant to be personalized open code portfolio created with Vue.js.
 The goal is to make it open source so the code techniques and style used are visible.